mohamedfaridelsherbini/personal_website/README.md

 ### 3. Access the Website

-Once the application is running, open your web browser and navigate to:
+Once the application is running, open your browser at:
 ```
 http://localhost:8080
 ```